How to Restore a Granite Composite Sink

-First, we want to make sure we do not accidentally damage the surface.
+First, we want to ensure we do not accidentally damage the surface.
 Avoid using any harsh/acidic/alkaline-containing products on your sink.
-This means avoiding lemon juice, vinegar, bleach, window cleaner, oven cleaner, most leading brands formulated to remove Calcium, Lime or Rust, ammonia, et cetera.
+This means avoiding lemon juice, vinegar, bleach, window cleaner, oven cleaner, and most leading brands formulated to remove Calcium, Lime or Rust, ammonia, et cetera.
 You should also avoid using any abrasive or semi-abrasive or what is considered a non-scratch pad on your sink.

 Thanks and happy cleaning,